digideskio/myJblog/contents/drafts/English_todo.md

 a person's name written in a distinctive way as a form of identification in authorizing a check of document or concluding a letter

+## permit

+n. 許可證, authorization, license, pass, ticket

+an official document giving someone authorization to do something.

+v. 許可, allow

+give authorization or consent to (someone) to do something